 When you’re worried about tripping or falling you miss out on things.
 You aren’t so engaged in conversations with your companions, and you don’t notice your environment so much.

-I’ve been a specialist exercise instructor for 15 years, and I’ve helped hundreds of people to feel steadier on their feet and more confident with their walking.
+I’ve been a specialist exercise instructor for over 15 years, and I’ve helped hundreds of people to feel steadier on their feet and more confident with their walking.

 In this series of articles and videos for Sixty and Me, I’m going to share some of what has helped them, and I hope it will also help you to feel more confident when walking.